Negative SEO – Methods to Save Your Website from Bad Competitors’ Practice

 Achieving and holding one of the three top ranks in Google for competitive keywords is not as easy as it was a few years ago.
 Because black hat SEO is now harder and harder to execute, and less and less likely to deliver results, moreover it has officially been branded as non-ethical too, a new type of SEO has emerged called “negative SEO.”

-There are some guidelines that will help you understand how you can protect your business from becoming a victim.
-If you are serious about taking your brand online and keeping it safe and obtaining higher reach, there are things that you should keep in mind.
+Brand reputation management services help you understand how you can protect your business from becoming a victim.
+If you are serious about taking your brand online and keeping it safe and obtaining higher reach, there are things that you should keep in mind for brand reputation management.
 But first, let’s get acquainted with the term “Negative SEO”

 What is Negative SEO?